Having an Impact!

 09/30/2022

-Manzilanzi Village, home to 1,895 people and remotely located in Chamwino, Tanzania.
+Manzilanzi Village is home to 1,895 people and remotely located in Chamwino, Tanzania.
 The entire community was living without access to clean water.
-Women and young girls walked 4.0km multiple times a day to collect water from a contaminated small open wells.
+Women and young girls walked 4.0km multiple times a day to collect water from a contaminated small open well.
 The water source runs dry in the dry season, forcing the community to wait for hours or search for other water sources.
-Consuming the water from the existing water sources causes waterborne illnesses including amoeba.
-With the generous support from Water4Mercy, on September 30, 2022, Innovation: Africa installed a solar water pumping system in Manzilanzi Village, significantly improving the lives of Manzilanzi Village’s population.
+Consuming water from existing water sources causes waterborne illnesses including amoeba.
+With generous support from Water4Mercy, on September 30, 2022, Innovation: Africa installed a solar water pumping system in Manzilanzi Village, significantly improving the lives of Manzilanzi Village’s population.
 Children have returned to school to receive an education.
-Women are growing gardens, providing food security and cooking safely.
-Families are washing their hands, improving general sanitation and thus becoming healthier.
-We now see a community developing, growing and enjoying increased opportunity.
+Women are growing gardens, providing food security, and cooking safely.
+Families are washing their hands, improving general sanitation, and thus becoming healthier.
+We now see a community developing, growing, and enjoying increased opportunity.

 Mabalangu Village